 - focuses on certain components of the system

-- Observes codes and adheres to current rules and processes
+- Observes codes and adhere to current rules and processes

 - Obtain technical support in the research, design, production, assembly, building, operation, and maintenance of machines and equipment, facilities, distribution systems, and installations.